jeffhammond/HPCInfo/mpi/rma/README.md

 * Better synchronization: Local and remote completion are separated in MPI-3.
 * Request-based completion: Some applications (e.g. NWChem) can utilize non-bulk synchronization (TODO: post the code).
 * Dynamic window allocation: Collective window allocation is a show-stopper for some MPI clients (e.g. GASNet).
-* Symmetric window allocation: <tt>MPI_Win_create</tt> took user memory.  <tt>MPI_Win_allocate</tt> can allocate symmetric memory internally when it is prudent and possible to do so.
+* Symmetric window allocation: ```MPI_Win_create``` took user memory.  ```MPI_Win_allocate``` can allocate symmetric memory internally when it is prudent and possible to do so.
 * Memory model: MPI-2 RMA was not able to take full advantage of cache-coherent systems.
 MPI-3 provides the '''unified''' model to address this.

-Jeff Squyres' blog has [http://blogs.cisco.com/performance/the-new-mpi-3-remote-memory-access-one-sided-interface/ another perspective] that may contain more/other features.
+Jeff Squyres' blog has [another perspective](http://blogs.cisco.com/performance/the-new-mpi-3-remote-memory-access-one-sided-interface/) that may contain more/other features.

-= Mapping to other PGAS runtimes =
+# Mapping to other PGAS runtimes

 In terms of how MPI-3 RMA maps to other PGAS runtimes, below are some approximate equivalences.
 I can't assert they are all exactly right but they should be close enough for discussion purposes.